Rairye/fz-word-finder/README.md

 print("\n\"{}\" has any target word -> {}".format(source_sentence, my_finder.has_any_target_word(source_sentence, whole_words_only = False)))
 ```

-### Whitespace and punctuation marks are ignored by the finder, except for target words that contain whitespace characters or punctuation marks.
+### Whitespace and punctuation marks are matched by the finder.

 ```python